jido/dodo/README.md

 Member functions need access to the object which they are applied to.

+The object without type information is passed as hidden first parameter in register RDI.

-The object type, which is also the type that defines the function or method is passed as function context.
+The object type is passed as function context.
+The function context holds a reference to its parent context in first postition.
 The parent context is the scope where that type is defined, which can be a module or another type.

 ~~~
  context